nicolastah/semantic-style-transfer/README.md

  #### Note about ```erosion```
   - Erosion / dilation can improve the results.
   - It can be combined with Gradient capping.
   - In current implementation, only erosion on all the guidance channels was implemented (cross-shaped structuring element, connectivity 1).
-More can be learnt in.
+More about erosion in [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865).

+  #### Note about ```auto-tuning```
+   - Idea behind: each style should contribute equally
+   - Compute style weight using pixel ratio of associated region

 ## Acknowledgements
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865)